AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 Sources are often the basis for recommendations generated in Semly.

-If the system detects that your brand doesn’t show up next to an important source or that competitors have an edge on a given topic, it can suggest an action.
+If the system detects that your brand doesn’t show up next to an important source or that competitors have an edge in a specific topic, it can suggest an action.

 Recommendations can cover: